Connect with us

 Employers also benefit by being able to retain workers who are critical for their operations during the transition period.
 This ensures stability in key industries while workers progress through the permanent residency process.

-Frequently Asked Questions about PNP Open Work permit Policy
+Frequently Asked Questions about PNP Open Work Permit Policy

 If I receive an open work permit, can I change employers while waiting for my Provincial Nomination application to be processed?

-While legally, you can work for almost any employer in any location with an open work permit, it’s important to remember that your application for Provincial Nomination was submitted with the support of your current employer, in your current location.
-If you change that employment relationship before you achieve PR status, you may no longer qualify for the program that you applied for.
 Therefore, it is strongly recommended that you remain with your current employer even when you receive an open work permit.
-It would be entirely possible, however, to take on a second job once you have the open work permit; as long as your second job does not impact your ability to work full time for your existing employer.
-Absolutely do not change the province where you are working or living – as this will certainly result in a refusal of your application for nomination or for Permanent Residency.
+It would be entirely possible, however, to take on a second job once you have the open work permit; as long as your second job does not impact your ability to work full-time for your existing employer.
+Do not change the province where you are working or living – as this will certainly result in a refusal of your application for nomination or for Permanent Residency.

 I am planning to apply now for a Provincial Nomination.
 Can I expect to receive a letter of support for an Open Work permit?